 The Redbirds previously hosted the game in 2016, a 3-1 win for the IL's Scranton/Wilkes-Barre RailRiders (Yankees) over the PCL's El Paso Chihuahuas (Padres), in front of a raucous Downtown Memphis crowd of 9,471.

-Single-game tickets, and tickets as part of mini-memberships, are on sale now.
+Single-game tickets are on sale now.

 Triple-A National Championship Game History